contentauth/c2pa-attacks/README.md

 ## Examples

+If you want to quickly create all possible test files without running each command individually, then the `generate_sample_out.sh` script in the `utilities` directory can be used to get started.
+More information on that tool is available in utility directory's [README](./utilities/README.md) file.
+However, it is recommended that you still read through the examples below to understand what that script will produce.

-Here are some example uses of the tool that use files in the `attacks` and `sample` directories.
+These example uses of the tool use the provided files in the `attacks` and `sample` directories.
 The examples operate on the sample image file `sample/C.jpg` which has attached Content Credentials and the `sample/test.json` manifest file.

-These examples create output in the `sample_out` directory.
+The following examples create output in the `sample_out` directory.

 ### Inject into the author field using direct substitution